 1. Draw something and scan it in.
 Even if it’s just a simple line you’ve drawn, or a simple texture done with paint, or a coffee stain on a napkin – I’m open to whatever as long as you made it and can bring it into your digital artwork at the proper resolution.

 2. Use a found object.
-It could be something like a texture in an old book, or a piece of wallpaper – anything that you didn’t simply download from the internet.
+It could be something like a texture in an old book, or a piece of wallpaper – anything that is not downloaded from the internet.

 3. Get inspired (I don’t mean copy someone’s work).
 And only mimic someone’s style if it works for you.
 Look through some artwork at theispot.com.
 Under “style / medium” try looking at collage, graphic, or silkscreen just to name a few.
 Carlo Giambarresi has some great examples.
 Or checkout our very own hometown hero, David Vogin.
 Anthony Freda’s work is more detailed and advanced for a beginner, but still might give you some ideas.
 More examples I’d recommend can be found in Michael Austin’s work.
 David Bonazzi has some clever examples.
 Remember to track down the artist’s website for more examples and possibly explanations about their work.